 Are the leaves on your oak trees turning bronze and/or wilting?
 Does the crown look thinner than the rest of the tree?
 It could be Oak Wilt (OW), a common disease in urban areas.
 Report the suspect trees to the City for an inspection, or call a certified arborist (list can be found under Tree Trimmers tab).
 Oak wilt can spread from tree to tree rapidly, so catching it quickly can make a big difference in your neighborhood.
 To help manage for oak wilt, do not cut down or prune oak trees between April and November.

 Learn More about Oak Wilt through the University of Minnesota Extension website.
 The Minnesota Department of Natural Resources offers more Oak Wilt information for dealing with an infestation.
-If you are concerned about your oak but not sure what’s wrong, the University of Minnesota Extension website offers a guide to help identify common diseases.
 The City does not offer treatments for oak wilt.